pluma/jquery.modal/README.md

 The default options used by new modal dialogs.

-**NOTE:** Changes will be reflected by existing modal dialogs unless the option was set explicitly on initialization or with `modal('option', name value)`.
+**NOTE:** Changes will be reflected by existing modal dialogs unless the option was set explicitly on initialization or with `modal('option', name, value)`.
 This is intentional.

 ### showFn(callback)